 Inn-keeping and art dealing often went hand in hand.
 In these circumstances, it is obvious that the young Vermeer was exposed to the many paintings that adorned the walls of the inn as well as a chance to encounter artists and artisans who no doubt frequented the locale.
 Local Delft artists Evert van Aelst, Egbert van der Poel, and Leonaert Bramer must have been familiar faces.
 Mechelen was also spacious enough to contain Vermeer's wife when she moved in.

 Mechelen no longer exists even though there is an erroneous commemorative plaque on the side on the building which was adjacent to it.
 Today, the alley is wider.
-The only image of the facade of Mechelen dates from an engraving of the early 18th c. by Leonard Schrenk (above right a.).
+The only image of the facade of Mechelen dates from an engraving of the early eighteenth century by Leonard Schrenk.
 Sometime between 1653 and 1660 Vermeer and his wife moved out of Mechelen to his mother-in-law's larger patrician residence on the other side of the Market Square.
 But Mechelen was still occupied by Vermeer's widowed mother until 1670, when she died and he inherited the property.
 Vermeer may have helped his aged mother run the inn, a taxing chore for even the healthiest of women, before he gave it up.
 Payments for Mechelen were still being made when Reynier's widow tried to sell it at auction in1669.
 In 1672 Vermeer lets Mechelen while he was living with his mother-in-law.

 Both P.T.A.
 Swillens (Dutch historian and author of Vermeer: 1632–1675, 1950) and Philip Steadman believe that Vermeer painted directly from a rear window of Mechelen his Little Street.